rodmagaldi/rodmagaldi/README.md

 ### Hi there 👋!
 Nice to see you around here.

 ## 🧔 Who am I?
-My name is Rodrigo Magaldi, and I am a Brazilian student @ Poli-USP and software developer.
+My name is Rodrigo Magaldi, I am a Brazilian student @ Poli-USP and software developer.

 I am mostly experienced (for now 😬) with NodeJS backend applications.